finos/FDC3/docs/api/spec.md

 For example:

-- workspace management
+- Workspace management
-- user identity and SSO
+- User identity and SSO
-- entitlements
+- Entitlements
 - UX of application resolution

 Are all areas of functionality that any feature-complete desktop agent would implement, but are not currently areas considered for standardization under FDC3.